scalabli/quo/docs/commands.rst

     and :meth:`Context.forward` methods.
 This is useful in situations where you internally want to call into another command.

--   Click does not have any hard requirements for the return values and does not use them itself.
+-   quo does not have any hard requirements for the return values and does not use them itself.
 This allows return values to be used for custom decorators or workflows (like in the multi command chaining example).

--   When a Click script is invoked as command line application (through :meth:`BaseCommand.main`) the return value is ignored unless the `standalone_mode` is disabled in which case it's bubbled through.
+-   When a quo script is invoked as command line application (through :meth:`BaseCommand.main`) the return value is ignored unless the `standalone_mode` is disabled in which case it's bubbled through.